-There are three types of Orca:
+Did you know there are three types of Orca?

 1- Resident: These are the most commonly sighted of the three populations in the coastal waters of the Pacific NW.
 The resident orcas' diet consists primarily of fish, and they live in complex and cohesive family groups known as pods.
 Female residents characteristically have a rounded dorsal fin tip that terminates in a sharp corner.
 They are known to visit certain areas consistently.